rockdev055/budibase/readme.md

 ### 3. Install and Build

-`yarn` to install project dependencies

-`yarn bootstrap` will install all budibase modules
+`yarn bootstrap` will install all modules

-`yarn build` will build all budibase packages
+`yarn build` will build all packages

 `yarn initialise` will initialise your budibase (i.e. create local database)